texora/GeekU/src/client/state/appState.md

     "gpa"
   ],

   sort: {    // key/value of fieldName with sort order (1: ascending, -1 descending) ...
-DEFAULT: null for NO sort
+DEFAULT: null/{} for NO sort
+    "graduation": -1,
     "lastName":    1,
     "firstName":   1
   },
   distinguishMajorSortField: boolean: // supporting a visual break when values from the major-sort field changes

   filter: {  // a mongo query object defining the selection criteria ...
-DEFAULT: ALL students
+DEFAULT: null/{} for ALL students
     "gender": "F",
     "addr.state": {
       "$in": [